Universal Shading & Underpainting for Realism

 - Cool Peppermint digital stamp in three handy formats (PNG, JPG, or quick print PDF)

-- high-quality marker cardstock (X-Press It Blending Card recommended)
+- High-quality Copic friendly marker cardstock (X-Press It Blending Card is recommended)

 "It's the OMG moments.
 That's why Amy's classes rock.
 She explains things that you've maybe noticed before but never thought much about.
 I love it!"